martinberlin/cale-idf/components/Epdiy-IDF/Readme.txt

+Epdiy component is only for parallel epapers driven by 8 GPIO datalines plus latch PIN and CLK.
+It's not for SPI (Use CalEPD for SPI epapers)

 The idea is to refactor original class of Epdiy:

 https://github.com/vroland/epdiy

 As a C++ class to inject into this parallel data-bus displays.
-First target to drive is the 4.7 inch epaper from LILYGO
+First target to drive is the 4.7 inch epaper from LILYGO This is by no means ready and is only a raw starts.
+Please avoid using this code or parts of it in any productive environment.
+First epaper target is LILYGO:

 ED047TC1 	4.7" 	960 x 540 pixels